taniya-singh22/Password-Generator/README.md

 ## Demo

-You can view a live demo of the password generator [here]
+You can view a live demo of the password generator [(https://password-generator-eta-azure.vercel.app/)]

 ## Getting Started